Parental Consent in Bilingual Education

 No. The parental consent amendment applies to all MLs regardless of when enrolled.

-2. Do parents have the right to decline their child's enrollment in bilingual education programs and choose ESL-only program services for their child?
+2. Do parents have the right to decline their child's placement in a full-time LIEP or instructional program alternative and choose ESL-only program services for their child?

 Yes.
-Parents may decline enrollment of their child in a bilingual education program and choose ESL-only program services.
+Parents may decline placement of their child in a bilingual education program and choose ESL-only program services.

-3. Can parents decline enrollment of their child in an ESL-only program?
+3. Can parents decline placement of their child in an ESL-only program?

 Yes.
-Parents have the right to decline enrollment of their child in a bilingual/ESL program, ESL-only program or English language services program.
+Parents have the right to decline placement of their child in a LIEP, ESL-only program or English language services program.

 4. If a parent declines bilingual/ESL services during school registration, may they request these instructional services at a later date?